United States Merchant Marine Academy: Superintendents

 Above right is the academy photograph of Rear Admiral Richard Robert McNulty.
 As commodore of the U.S. Merchant Marine Cadet Corps of the U.S. Maritime Commission from 1938 to 1948 and for decades prior, he advocated for creation of the academy.
 The USMMA community considers McNulty to be the academy's "father".
 He was the academy's third superintendent.
 The letter appearing right is from the academy's early history and accompanied the photograph.
 The letter from the United States Merchant Marine Academy explains how, as the academy's third superintendent, Rear Admiral McNulty, strongly supported cadet sports, especially, baseball.
-The Academic Dean, Dr. Shashi Kumar, Master Mariner served as acting superintendent between Admirals Worley and Greene and again between Greene and Helis.
+The Academic Dean, Shashi Kumar, Master Mariner served as acting superintendent between Admirals Worley and Greene and again between Greene and Helis.
 Rear Admiral Susan Dunlap, the deputy superintendent, serving as acting superintendent between Buono and Nunan.

 Congressional Board of Visitors

 In accordance with 46 USC § 51312, The Board of Visitors to the United States Merchant Marine Academy provides independent advice and recommendations on matters relating to the United States Merchant Marine Academy to the President of the United States and the United States Congress.
 The 19-member board is composed of members of Congress, academy alumni, and stakeholders from the federal government and the maritime industry.
 Specifically: